 Cherry Creek Mall

-Cherry Creek Mall is one of the most extensive shopping malls in Colorado.
-Packed with stores for all kinds of different things and plenty of dining areas, Cherry Creek Mall is your one stop shop for everything that you could possibly need for your visit to Denver.
+This is one of the most extensive shopping malls in Colorado.
+Packed with stores for all kinds of different things and plenty of dining areas, Cherry Creek Mall is your one-stop shop for everything that you could possibly need for your visit to Denver.

 The shops range in variety with a lot of upscale stores.
-Ever the attached restaurants are fine dining and nice casual, a great combination to the few other low key dining spots in the mall.
-Indoor parking garage is free for the first hour, then an hourly fee after.
-There is also a multiple block outdoor shopping district known as Cherry Creek across from the mall.
+Ever the attached restaurants are fine dining and nice casual, a great combination to the few other low-key dining spots in the mall.
+The indoor parking garage is free for the first hour, then an hourly fee after.
+There is also a multiple-block outdoor shopping district known as Cherry Creek across from the mall.

 Belmar Shopping Center

-Opened in 2004, this shopping center is relatively new in comparison to some of the other malls around the Mile High.
-It’s considered Lakewood’s downtown area, with modern shops and and restaurants.
-Whole Foods, Target and Nordstrom Rack are a few of the department style stores at Belmar.
+Opened in 2004, this shopping center is relatively new in comparison to some of the other malls around Mile High.
+It’s considered Lakewood’s downtown area, with modern shops and restaurants.
+Whole Foods, Target and Nordstrom Rack are a few of the department-style stores at Belmar.